-I see it all too often with my c-suite executive clients.
+I see it all too often with my executive clients.
+They make too many job search mistakes, mostly because they don’t understand how it all works today.

-Many of them are baby boomers who come to me never having needed a resume (or any career documents) to land jobs over their 30+ year careers.
+Some of them have never needed a resume (or any career documents) to land jobs over their 30+ year careers.

 Many don’t have a vibrant network in place because, securely employed (or so they thought!), they didn’t think they needed these advocates.

 Even those who have experienced proactive job search in the past, may be ill-prepared to tackle the new world of executive job search.
-Deeply impacted by the digital age and today’s anemic job market, an effective job search campaign today doesn’t look like it did even a year or two ago.
+Deeply impacted by the digital age, an effective job search campaign today doesn’t look like it did even a few years ago.

-1. Not getting clear on where you’re going next.
+1. Not getting clear on what you’re doing and where you’re going next.

 2. Sitting in front of your computer all day, burying your nose in the job boards.